Contact Us (323) 433-9967

 There are also some costs associated with discovery.
 The discovery process can be one of the most expensive aspects of a lawsuit.
 It involves the exchange of documents, depositions, and other evidence between parties.

 Depositions require hiring a court reporter and possibly renting a space to conduct the deposition.
 Such costs potentially run into thousands of dollars depending on the length and number of depositions.
-There is also document production which can be expensive, especially in employment cases requiring extensive electronic discovery (e-discovery), which involves searching, collecting, and producing electronically stored information.
+Document production can also be expensive, especially in employment cases requiring extensive electronic discovery (e-discovery), which involves searching, collecting, and producing electronically stored information.
 Costs can escalate quickly based on the volume of data and the need for specialized software or services to process it.

 You may also need to pay expert witness fees.
 Expert witnesses are those who provide specialized knowledge relevant to the case.
 They can command high fees for their services, including preparation, reports, and testimony.
 Fees usually range from a few thousand to tens of thousands of dollars, depending on the expert’s field and the complexity of the case.